William Rowley (Royal Navy officer): Senior command

 Rowley was recalled and appointed to command second-rate HMS Barfleur in 1741.
 Promoted to rear-admiral on 7 December 1743, he hoisted his flag in HMS Barfleur and distinguished himself by his determination as commander of the vanguard at the Battle of Toulon in February 1744 during the War of the Austrian Succession.
-Promoted to vice-admiral on 23 June 1744, he became Commander-in-Chief of the Mediterranean Fleet in August 1744 and successfully kept the Spanish and French fleets out of the Mediterranean area.
+Promoted to vice-admiral on 23 June 1744, he "succeeded to the chief command of the Mediterranean Fleet" in August 1744 and successfully kept the Spanish and French fleets out of the Mediterranean area.

 Rowley was asked to preside over a court-martial of Captain Richard Norris (son of Admiral Sir John Norris) on the second-rate HMS Torbay in relation to Norris's conduct at the Battle of Toulon.
 Rowley found the court incompetent to try the case and Norris escaped censure.
 Rowley was suspected of showing favour to the son of an old colleague and relieved of his command in May 1745.